Birds Eye view: a rectangle plate with 6 baked gluten-free pretzel hot dogs.

 Various Toppings: I prefer to keep my pretzel dogs plain as the hot dogs are just-right-salty for me, but you can add your preferred topping after the water bath, just before baking.
 Coarse sea salt, everything bagel seasoning, poppy seeds, and sesame seeds are all good options.

-Mummy Pretzel Dogs: This is a delicious spin on my gluten-free mummy dogs, and they’re even better than the original.
+Mummy Pretzel Dogs: This is a delicious spin on my original gluten-free mummy dog recipe, and they’re even better than the original.
 Use a dot of mustard or ketchup to add candy eyes to make adorable, gluten-free mummy pretzel dogs.
 When wrapping the dough around the hot dogs, be sure to leave a little space for eyes after the first twist.

 Gluten-free mummy dog wrapped in pretzel bread with candy eyes.
 An orange dish towel with white ghosts in the background.